-Brown butter oatmeal white chocolate cookies are not your classic oatmeal cookie!
-Made with brown butter, espresso powder and white chocolate ~ these cookies are full of flavor!
+Brown butter oatmeal cookies are not your old fashioned oatmeal cookie!
+Made using brown sugar with the addition of espresso and brown butter, these oatmeal cookies are full of flavor.
+This simple recipe makes the best chewy and soft cookies!

 Disclosure | This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 This answer really depends on the recipe.
-Recipes for oatmeal cookies are typically created using either old-fashioned oats {which provide a nice chewy texture} or quick oats {which can make for a softer cookie}.
-I personally like a combination of the two and that's what this recipe calls for.
+Oatmeal cookie recipes are typically created using either old-fashioned oats {which provide a nice chewy texture} or quick oats {which can make for a softer cookie}.
+In my several tests for this brown butter oatmel cookies recipe, my testers like a combination of the two and that's what this recipe calls for.

 If you don't have quick oats, you can pulse old-fashioned oats in the food processor to create quick oats.